idlesign/django-sitemessage/docs/source/recipients.rst

 .. note::

     **get_user_preferences_for_ui** allows messenger titles customization and both message types and messengers filtering.
+You can also forbid subscriptions on message type or messenger level by setting `allow_user_subscription` class attribute to `False`.

 And that's what is in a template used by the view above: